delington/obsidian-notes/CV.md

 **Customer:** Media and shopping

 **Project:**

-Node back-end app, synchronizing SAP product attributes, categories and products with Magento by SAP's web services (SOAP) and Magento APIs (REST).
+Node back end app, synchronizing SAP products  to MySQL database by Magento APIs (REST)

 There was a cronjob which inspected only for product quantity change according SAP API's response (that cronjob ran by 5 minutes).